-If we look south in any location in the southern hemisphere, we will see the same set of stars.
-The stars are seen rotating around the south celestial pole, in the Octans constellation, near the star Sigma Octantis.
+If we look toward the south at night in any location in the southern hemisphere, we will see the same set of stars.
+We will see the stars rotating around the south celestial pole, in the Octans constellation, near the star Sigma Octantis.

-This phenomenon can never be explained in the flat-Earth model.
-Looking at the so-called ‘flat-Earth map’, we should see another set of stars on a different location in the southern hemisphere.
+The flat-Earth model cannot explain the phenomenon.
+Looking at the so-called ‘flat-Earth map,’ we should see another set of stars on a different location in the southern hemisphere.
 The reason is that the flat-Earth model is a false representation of the Earth.

-Continue reading “Stars in the Southern Sky: Evidence That the Earth is a Rotating Sphere”
+Continue reading “Stars in the Southern Sky Prove Earth is a Rotating Sphere”